LarsNorlander/dev-diary/swift.md

 ### 11:01 AM

 Got to setup the basic project and followed some of the modifications for Selfiegram.
 Time to build a very original app.

+## August 21, 2018

+### 1:56 PM

+So today, I got to build up the model component of the Selfiegram app.
+In this I've pretty much created an image, saved it to disk, encoded and decoded JSON from local storage and had unit tests to boot.